Property Auctions

 • Any replies to pre-contract enquiries

-Prior to placing a bid, access to the legal pack is essential.
+A legal pack for each individual property should be supplied upon request, in addition to a catalogue.
+This will include the outcomes of any property searches as well as other pertinent legal data.
+Reading the legal pack before making a bid is essential.
 Before the auction, your auction conveyancing solicitor will make a request for the legal package and carefully analyse all of the contract's provisions and fine print.
-Then, any potential problem or danger to your purchase might be indicated.
+They can then indicate any potential problems or risks associated with your purchase.

 If a deal is successful, sellers must also pay a sales commission.
 This commission will be specified in the contract the seller signs at the beginning, and it may again differ from one auction house to another.
 Only after the transaction is complete is the commission due, and it is subtracted from the winning bidder's deposit.

-To put it simply, yes.
 If your bid is accepted on the day, you will need to pay a deposit of 10% of the purchase price immediately.
 You will then be expected to provide proof of funds to the auctioneers.
-Ensuring all of your finance is in place before making a bid on a property at auction is vital as you will otherwise be unsuccessful with your purchase.
+As such, ensuring all of your finance is in place before making a bid on a property at auction is vital, as you will otherwise be unsuccessful with your purchase.

 Cash buyers will have to prove that they have the money, and if you are purchasing property at auction with a mortgage, you must arrange an agreement in principle before making any sort of bid.